austinthaldorfhuelsbeck/cathy-loerzel/README.md

 - id: This is parameter read by the component from the URL.
 Unique identifier, required, will be auto generated in dashboard form if not provided.
 - title: (required) The unique title of the blog to be displayed.
-- category: (required) Currently, categories are: writing, prodcasts, teaching.
+- category: (required) Currently, categories are: writing, podcasts, teaching.
 - topics: (required) A list of topics to categorize the blog, used in sorting cards.
 - date: (required) Date the content was published, MM-DD-YYYY.
 - text: (required) The description provided for the card to display, for example the first paragraph of the blog.